silvanadrian/silvanadrian.github.io/about.md

 <h2 class="abouttitle">Hi.
 My Name is Silvan.</h2>

 I'm a 23 year-old Computer Science Student from Pfäffikon ZH.
-My current job I'm working on while studying is as a Frontend Developer, as which I develop many different kinds of Websites or maintain them.
+My current job I'm working on while studying is as a Frontend Developer, as which I develop different kinds of Websites or maintain them.

 I try to write mostly about technology, programming, productivity or a side project.
 If you are interested in hearing more from me, subscribe to the [RSS feed](http://silvanadrian.ch/feed.xml)